Cloud Computing BSc (Hons)

 How you'll learn

-Our teaching methods are varied, offering a number of teaching styles to suit the needs of all our students, so in addition to lectures, we also utilise a blended learning approach, including online aspects, workshops and group work.
-Additional support is available via email and our online learning platform, Aula.
+Our teaching methods are varied to suit the needs of all our students.
+In addition to lectures, we also utilise a blended learning approach, including online aspects, workshops and group work.

-Progression through the modules develops knowledge and skills, including communication (written and oral), study skills, research methods, project management, presentation and career development.
-We will also encourage you to consider your employability and/or entrepreneurial development.
+Progression through the modules aims to develop knowledge and skills including communication (written and oral), study skills, research methods, project management, presentation and career development.

-The contact hours may be made up of a combination of face-to-face teaching, individual and group tutorials, and online classes and tutorials.
 As an innovative and enterprising institution, the university may seek to utilise emerging technologies within the student experience.
 For all courses (whether on-campus, blended, or distance learning), the university may deliver certain contact hours and assessments via online technologies and methods.

 Assessment